doublemoulinet/Morrowind-Modular-Mod-Guide/GAMEPLAY.md

 [<< Previous section](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/CONSISTENCY.md) | [Home](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide) | [Next section >>](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/CONTENT.md)

 # Gameplay - Expanded
 The good stuff.
 This module introduces the majority of the gameplay mechanics and new features that cannot strictly be considered fixes or balance changes.
-As ever, this module remains faithful to the vanilla game's look and feel.

 ## Player Levelling
 Morrowind's levelling system shows its age.
 Because of how it handles skill-ups and attribute modifiers, Morrowind encourages micromanagement and powergaming, which is uNiMmERsiVE and BAD.
 There are several recent lua-based levelling overhauls that make skill increases/levelling much less intrusive.

 Choose and **install only ONE** of the following levelling mod sections.
-If this is your first time with Morrowind, I recommend playing with **Improved Vanilla Levelling** (it most closely resembles the original game's system), and trying **Class-Conscious Character Progression (CCCP)** on a subsequent playthrough:
+If this is your first time with Morrowind, I recommend playing with **Improved Vanilla Levelling** (it most closely resembles the original game's system).

 ### Improved Vanilla
 Install this section if you want to play with **Improved Vanilla**, which does as the name suggests: it cuts out the micromanagement and irons out kinks in the game's levelling system.